awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-the-makeover.md

   * zapier plans for konfhub ticket sales integration with awsugblr.slack.com slack channel.
 Every 50th & 100th ticket sale was a celebration.
   * buffer pro plan for sending feeds to awsugblr social media
 * [WOne Creations Private Limited](https://www.facebook.com/Wonecreations/) for the ideation, production and execution of events and experiences.
+* Jeevan did an excellent co-ordination all through the planning & execution

 If I have the power to hire for a large enterprise, I would hire all of these highly skilled, self-motivated, committed, passionate folks, matured enough to respect & appreciate each others talent.
 Apparently they are are diversified by their skillsets and multitude of talents but united by common goal with the prime focus to get AWS Community Day Bengaluru 2019 into flying colours.